Author: Will Webster

-With systematic sampling, also known as systematic clustering, the random selection only applies to the first item chosen.
+With systematic sampling the random selection only applies to the first item chosen.
 A rule then applies so that every nth item or person after that is picked.

 3. Stratified sampling

 Stratified sampling involves random selection within predefined groups.
-It’s useful when researchers know something about the target population and can decide how to subdivide it (stratify it) in a way that makes sense for the research.
+It’s a useful method for researchers wanting to determine what aspects of a sample are highly correlated with what’s being measured.
+They can then decide how to subdivide (stratify) it in a way that makes sense for the research.